r3wald/espurna-wiki/Hardware-Arilux-AL-LCxx.md

 If you prefer to got the safe way, use this tricky method:

-* bend the tip of some dupont wires,
+* bend the tip of some dupont wires
 * glue the tip to a short piece of a ziptie
 * hold the board in place with a couple of pins,
 * hold the the zipties with clothespins